umbraco/UmbracoDocs/umbraco-heartcore/tutorials/management-api/creating-content-with-media.md

 Determining the right request body for creating content through the Management API can be a bit tricky.
 One way to figure out the correct request body is to:

 1. Create the content in the backoffice
-2. Use the Management API Browser to get the response body for the content created.
+2. Use the Management API Browser to get the properties for the content created.

-You can then use the response body as a template for your request body when creating content through the Management API.
+You can then use the properties as a template for your request body when creating content through the Management API.

-The following example shows you the process for determining the request body while creating content with a Media Picker V3 property.
+The following tutorial shows you the detailed process for determining the request body while creating content with a Media Picker V3 property.

 {% hint style="info" %}
 To follow this guide for the Media Picker (legacy) property editor replace the Media Picker V3 property with the Media Picker (legacy) property.
 You need to do this when creating the Document Type and content node.s